Necessary condition for information transfer under simulated parity-time-symmetric evolution: Conclusion

 \section{Conclusion}

-In a quantum world, evolution of the system according to parity-time aka \(\mathcal{PT}\) symmetry theory reveals several intriguing features ranging from minimum evolution time in quantum brachistochrone problem, spontaneous oscillations in the distinguishability of quantum states to the no-signaling condition.
-It was also shown that if two observers share a quantum state, an observer can predict the operations occurred at the other end evolved by the \(\mathcal{PT}\)-symmetric Hamiltonian -- such a consequence can never occur when one adopts the proper inner product or simulates such systems in open quantum system framework.
+Many intriguing features have been reported in the field of non-Hermitian quantum physics, particularly in $\mathcal{PT}$-symmetric quantum theory.
+In particular, a system evolving under such a $\mathcal{PT}$ symmetric Hamiltonian shows a violation of the no-signaling condition.
+There are two approaches proposed in the literature to resolve the issue.
+Firstly, one can modify the inner product completely, i.e., one considers a $\mathcal{CPT}$-inner product.
+Secondly, one can resolve this issue by embedding the $\mathcal{PT}$-symmetric Hamiltonian into a bigger Hermitian space, which was also experimentally tested.
+In the latter setup, an information transfer occurs after post-selection, thereby avoiding violation of the no-signalling principle.

-We proved that for arbitrary two-qubit shared states, information about randomly chosen operations performed by a subsystem on which \(\mathcal{PT}\)-symmetric evolution takes place can be gathered by another subsystem provided the density matrix is defined in complex Hilbert space.
-For example, considering the maximally entangled state and Werner state, we demonstrated that information about operations can be obtained when either the state is a product or the measurement has a complex component.
-We then showed that such a consideration has a direct connection in designing quantum random number generator from a pseudo random bit-string.
-In particular, we showed that systems under \(\mathcal{PT}\)-symmetric evolution can indeed amplify the shared randomness which has direct implications in quantum state certification as well as quantum cryptographic protocols.
-Finally, we indicated that such a condition for obtaining information about the operation performed by a spatially separated party holds even in higher-dimensional systems.
+In this work, we proved that for arbitrary two-qubit shared states, \(\mathcal{PT}\)-symmetric evolution is not sufficient for the nontrivial information transfer about the operations performed by spatially separated parties.
+Specifically, we found that for information transmission, it is necessary that the shared states or the measurements must contain complex numbers.
+For example, considering the non-maximally entangled pure state and the Werner state, we demonstrated that information can only be obtained when either the state is not product or maximally mixed or the measurement has a complex component.
+We indicated that information content about the operations increases with the increase of dimension.
+We then showed that such a consideration has a direct connection with designing a quantum random number generator from a pseudo-random bit-string.
+In particular, we showed that systems under \(\mathcal{PT}\)-symmetric evolution can indeed generate shared randomness which has direct implications in quantum state certification as well as quantum cryptographic protocols.